-How to Add a Frame an Image or Add a Border with CSS
+How to Add a Frame to an Image or Add a Border with CSS

 Sometimes, when building a web page, you want the image to look like it has a framed border like a photograph but without using a graphics program like Photoshop or Fireworks.
 This can easily be accomplished by using CSS (Cascading Style Sheets) to format the image.